LuemmelSec/LuemmelSec.github.io/_posts/2021-06-05-I-got-99-problems-but-my-NAC-aint-one.md

   - Changed TTLs
   - Access to systems and services that normally don´t get accessed (firewall logs)
   - Monitor your networks traffic and detect attacks / unknown patterns (IDS/IPS/SIEM)
-- Separate your devices as much as possible
+- Separate your devices as much as possible.
 - Don´t expose unneeded ports.
-Pull the cables in the rack for not in use ports, or disable them switch wise
+Pull the cables in the rack for not in use ports, or disable them switch wise.
+- Don´t expose unneeded info.
+Stickers with IP / MAC addresses will make it much easier for an attacker.
+Same goes for access to IP phone or printer menus to gather network  intel.
+Restrict them as much as possible.
 - Restrict access to the systems.
-If someone is not able to get in between, he can´t carry out attacks
+If someone is not able to get in between, he can´t carry out attacks.
 - Awareness - Train your employees to ask questions and inform you, when they see a suspicious device hanging from a printer or stuff like that.
 - I heard people say to use a per client VPN solution.
 However I am not quite sure if this will work.
 All the juicy info still needs to be plain text, so that routers are able - well - to route the packets.
 So an attacker will still be able to set up the transparent bridge.
 He will however not be able to reach the "other side" of the VPN.
 This again would need you to have ALL devices being capable of doing VPN and that´s not going to happen.